nabeelxy/syara/README.md

 **That's where SYARA comes in.** It allows you to write good old YARA rules as well as semantic rules.
 The library is written to be compatible with YARA rules so that the learning curve is minimal.

-SYara helps to write rules in natural language so that they can match similar intents semantically.
+SYARA helps to write rules in natural language so that they can match similar intents semantically.
 It supports rules which can detect malicious intent with high recall and precision by leveraging embeddings, classifiers, and LLM models.
-This helps to write SYara rules to detect phishing, prompt injection, jailbreak attempts, hullicination, disinformation, and other similar scenarios.
+This helps to write SYARA rules to detect phishing, prompt injection, jailbreak attempts, hullicination, disinformation, and other similar scenarios.

 ## Features